-- (1) The non-Law subjects contribute to the development of the student's capacity as a lawyer and to a more complete understanding of the law.
+(1) The non-Law subjects contribute to the development of the student's capacity as a lawyer and to a more complete understanding of the law.
 Subjects which have been approved for this purpose are Economics, Economic History, Political Science, Sociology, Philosophy, History, Accountancy, Psychology and Industrial Relations.
-A student may apply for special approval for another subject. - (2) One sequence of subjects is studied through to third-year level and another for one year.
+A student may apply for special approval for another subject.

+(2) One sequence of subjects is studied through to third-year level and another for one year.

-- 4. Students must satisfy any subject prerequisites (but not general faculty prerequisites) for subjects studied in other faculties.
-There are no general faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law. - 5.
-The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects. - 6.
-The degree of Bachelor of Jurisprudence may be awarded after successful completion of all subjects and units prescribed for the first three years of the course.
+Students must satisfy any subject prerequisites (but not general faculty prerequisites) for subjects studied in other faculties.
+There are no general faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law.

+5. The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects.

+6. The degree of Bachelor of Jurisprudence may be awarded after successful completion of all subjects and units prescribed for the first three years of the course.

 A typical structure of a Jurisprudence/Law course is set out below.
-The subjects listed are compulsory for students who begin their course in 1989.
-Students who began their course before 1989 should consult the handbook of the year in which they commenced their law studies for the compulsory subjects which apply to them.
+Students who commenced their course before 1984 should consult the Sub-Dean or Administrative Officer to confirm the compulsory subjects which apply to them.